huaweicloud/terraform-provider-huaweicloud/website/docs/r/dcs_instance_v1.html.markdown

 The following arguments are supported:

 * `name` - (Required) Indicates the name of an instance.
+It starts with English characters and can only be composed of English letters, numbers, underscores and underscores.
-An instance name starts with a letter, consists of 4 to 64 characters, and supports only letters, digits, and hyphens (-).
+    When creating a single instance, the name is a string of 4 to 64 bits in length.
+    When creating instances in batches, the length of the name is a string of 4 to 56 characters, and the format of the instance name is "custom name-n", where n starts from 000 and increases in sequence.
+    For example, if you create two instances in batches and the custom name is dcs_demo, the names of the two instances are dcs_demo-000 and dcs_demo-001.

 * `description` - (Optional) Indicates the description of an instance.
 It is a character string containing not more than 1024 characters.

-* `engine` - (Optional) Indicates a cache engine.
+* `engine` - (Required) Indicates a cache engine.
 Options: Redis and Memcached.
 Changing this creates a new instance.

-* `engine_version` - (Optional) Indicates the version of a message engine.
+* `engine_version` - (Optional) Indicates the version of a message engine.When the cache engine is Redis, the value is 3.0, 4.0 or 5.0.
     Changing this creates a new instance.

 * `capacity` - (Required) Indicates the Cache capacity.
 Unit: GB.
-    For a DCS Redis or Memcached instance in single-node or master/standby mode, the cache capacity can be 2 GB, 4 GB, 8 GB, 16 GB, 32 GB, or 64 GB.
+    Redis3.0: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.
-    For a DCS Redis instance in cluster mode, the cache capacity can be 64, 128, 256, 512, or 1024 GB.
+    Proxy cluster instance specifications support 64, 128, 256, 512, and 1024.

+    Redis4.0 and Redis5.0: Stand-alone and active/standby type instance
+    values: 0.125, 0.25, 0.5, 1, 2, 4, 8, 16, 32, 64.
+Cluster instance specifications
+    support 24, 32, 48, 64, 96, 128, 192, 256, 384, 512, 768, 1024.

+    Memcached: Stand-alone and active/standby type instance values: 2, 4, 8, 16, 32, 64.
     Changing this creates a new instance.

-* `partition_num` - (Optional) This parameter is mandatory when a Kafka instance is created.
-    Indicates the maximum number of topics in a Kafka instance.
-    When specification is 300 MB: 900
-    When specification is 600 MB: 1800
-    When specification is 1200 MB: 1800

 * `access_user` - (Optional) Username used for accessing a DCS instance after password authentication.
 A username starts with a letter, consists of 1 to 64 characters, and supports only letters, digits, and hyphens (-).
+    - When the cache engine is Memcached, this parameter is optional.
+    - When the cache engine is Redis, this parameter does not need to be set.
     Changing this creates a new instance.

 * `password` - (Optional) Password of a DCS instance.
     The password of a DCS Redis instance must meet the following complexity requirements:
+    - Enter a string of 8 to 32 bits in length.
+    - The new password cannot be the same as the old password.
+    - Must contain three combinations of the following four characters: Lower case letters, uppercase letter, digital, Special characters include (`~!@#$%^&*()-_=+|[{}]:'",<.>/?).
     Changing this creates a new instance.

-* `vpc_id` - (Required) Tenant's VPC ID.
-For details on how to create VPCs, see the Virtual Private Cloud API Reference.
+* `vpc_id` - (Required) Specifies the id of the VPC.
     Changing this creates a new instance.

 * `security_group_id` - (Required) Tenant's security group ID.
-For details on how to create security groups, see the Virtual Private Cloud API Reference.

-* `subnet_id` - (Required) Subnet ID.
-For details on how to create subnets, see the Virtual Private Cloud API Reference.
+* `subnet_id` - (Required) Specifies the id of the subnet.
     Changing this creates a new instance.

 * `available_zones` - (Required) IDs of the AZs where cache nodes reside.
-For details on how to query AZs, see Querying AZ Information.
+    If you are creating active/standby, Proxy cluster, and Cluster cluster instances to support cross-zone deployment, you can specify the standby zone for the standby node.
+When specifying availability zones for nodes, separate them with commas.
     Changing this creates a new instance.

-* `product_id` - (Required) Product ID used to differentiate DCS instance types.
+* `product_id` - (Required) Product ID or Names used to differentiate DCS instance types.
     Changing this creates a new instance.

 * `maintain_begin` - (Optional) Indicates the time at which a maintenance time window starts.